azpha/subscription-tracker/readme.md

 ---

 This is a simple subscription-tracker to track & monitor all of your ongoing financial subscriptions.
-It has support for Discord notifications, with Slack and support for other webhooks in progress.
+It has support for Discord & Ntfy notifications, with Slack and support for other webhooks in progress.

 ## Deployment